green-code-initiative/ecoCode-javascript/eslint-plugin/README.md

 ![Logo](https://github.com/green-code-initiative/ecoCode/blob/main/docs/resources/logo-large.png?raw=true)
 ======================================

-An ESLint plugin which provides JavaScript rules of the ecoCode project.
+An ESLint plugin which provides JavaScript and TypeScript rules of the ecoCode project.

 👉 See [ecoCode-linter README](https://github.com/green-code-initiative/ecoCode-linter#readme) to have more information.